Fire support specialists process artillery targets at National All-Domain Warfighting Center

-U.S. Army 1st Lt.
-Sierra Brower, a field artillery officer with 1st Battalion, 201st Field Artillery Regiment, West Virginia Army National Guard, processes artillery targets during the Northern Strike 21-2 exercise at Camp Grayling Joint Maneuver Training Center, Grayling, Michigan, Aug.
+U.S. Army Pfc.
+Thomas O’Connor and Sgt.
+Dean Swoffer, both fire support specialists with 1st Battalion, 125th Infantry Regiment, Michigan Army National Guard, coordinate 155-millimeter artillery strikes from a U.S. Army M109A6 Paladin howitzer during the Northern Strike 21-2 exercise at Camp Grayling Joint Maneuver Training Center, Grayling, Michigan, Aug.
 9, 2021.
 Northern Strike is a National Guard Bureau-sponsored exercise that is a tailored readiness producer that has brought together 5,100 participants from various states and countries at the National All-Domain Warfighting Center.
-(U.S. Air National Guard photo by Master Sgt.
+(U.S. Air National Guard video by Master Sgt.
 Lealan Buehrer)

 |Date Taken: